Jiochoa/InterviewQuestion/Planner/The Plan.md

 ## What I need to do?
 Getting a job is important but I'm afraid it might be too late now to apply as is.
 What I could do is finish the game I'm making then use that as leverage / excuse for current projects.

+So that was quick.
+Tried unreal engine then notice the work flow for 2d animations and it would be a headache to do a 2d game in there.

+maybe unity is not that bad for 2d games I'm still figuring it out.

 ### Game
 I remember this guy saying that there is a good income in making video games but I might be too new for that.
 So in other words, the game is priority.